There are plenty of consolations for aging.

 In the larger scheme of things, I don’t care too much about my appearance.
 With all the responsibilities my life brings in late middle age, worrying about deepening wrinkles or gray hair appears self-indulgent, or worse – unapologetically narcissistic.
 An outsized concern for the meretricious aspects of your persona is unseemly, in my opinion.
 I hold that any man who counts calories or weighs himself routinely should have his man card revoked.
 (I have not stepped onto a scale to weighed myself since the 1980s, outside of a doctor’s office.)
 A man worth taking seriously paints his hair to appear younger?
 (I doubt it.)
 “Vanity, vanity – vanity is all” in our country.
 There is almost no limit to what Americans will spend on hair dye, anti-wrinkle cream, or a thousand other anti-aging artifices.
 But I am not contributing money towards any of them myself.

-I have been reading a lot of classic Spanish poetry lately, and I came across this poem “A Su Retrato” by Juana Inés de la Cruz.
+I have been reading a lot of classic Spanish poetry lately, and I came across this poem “A Su Retrato” by Juana Inés de la Cruz where she wryly remarks on portraits deftly trying to minimize the ruinous effects of time on one’ appearance.
 What a wonderful poem!
 The honesty in that irascible old (link to necios) lady of colonial Mexico.
 Here it is that poem in the original Spanish:

 A SU RETRATO